On this site:

 The SUP1 test generator has a microcontroller to set the frequency and switch from stereo to mono mode and an LCD display.
 I decided to order one.

-My kit arrived by mail a few days later.
-It was very easy to assemble: ELV have already soldered all the SMD components to the PCB, leaving only the wired components and switches and connectors for me to solder.
+My kit arrived from Germany by mail a few days later.
+It was easy to assemble.
+ELV have already soldered all the SMD components to the PCB, leaving only the wired components and switches and connectors for me to solder.

 PCB is finished.